 Financial disputes can prove to be the most costly part of a marriage breakdown.
-The more areas in dispute, the more time must be spent with you and the greater your legal costs will be.
 Ultimately, co-operation on both sides is the key to keeping legal costs to a minimum and a divorce settlement that suits all parties.

-Rayden Solicitors provide quality advice at an affordable rate enabling a broad range of clients to manage the process effectively.
+Rayden Solicitors provide quality advice at an affordable rate enabling a broad range of clients to manage the financial negotiations effectively.